rameshabeysekara/planner-app-react-native/README.md

 ## App Features

-- Allow the user to create and manage tasks.
+- Allow the user to create, manage, modify and withdraw tasks.
-- Allow the user to edit or delete specific tasks.
 - Allow the user to filter the list of tasks.
+- Set a color coding tag for each tasks.
 - Set task recurrence (Once, Daily, Weekly, Monthly).
-- Save, Extract, and Remove data from a database.
+- Category based custom icon selection for tasks.
 - Study Timer for focused study sessions.
 - Display notification for timer(s) set.
 - Reminders to user for uncompleted tasks with deadlines.
-- Allow user delete all tasks (user data).
+- Allow user delete all tasks - app reset (user data).
+- Allow user to assign priority levels to tasks (high, medium, low).
+- Allow users to set dependencies between tasks, ensuring that certain tasks cannot be started until others are completed.
+- Award points for the user after completing each task and display the points they've earned.
+- Display a dashboard that provides insights into the user's productivity trends over time.
+- Dark Mode and Light Mode themes
+- Activity Log
+- Weather check feature to plan tasks

 ## Group Members